faeezshaikh/turboarb2/README.md

 # awsSolArchPro

-Scoring accuracy
+bug: Timer up causes page to crash when scrollToTop fails on menu list home page.

-Randomize Questions and within questions randomize options Share Mesage Verbiage
+Share Mesage Verbiage
 Test Sharing on Device
 Testing
 Login Page styling - remaining pages

+Scoring accuracy
-Back Button in  Review Mode in Navbar goes to Menu.
+Randomize Questions and within questions randomize options Back Button in  Review Mode in Navbar goes to Menu.
 Bug: going back to list while timer is running will elapse timer on the lists page Timer